lunduniversity/introprog/README.md

 * **Clone** your fork to your local computer: https://help.github.com/articles/cloning-a-repository/

+### Keeping your fork in synch

 * Synching your fork: If you install the GitHib client (avaliable for Win and Mac but not Linux) called "GitHub desktop" https://desktop.github.com/ you can keep your fork in synch with the upstream repo by a single click in the gui.

-Otherwise, this is how to pull changes from upstream to your fork with git commands: https://help.github.com/articles/syncing-a-fork/
+* Otherwise, this is how to pull changes from upstream to your fork with git commands: https://help.github.com/articles/syncing-a-fork/

+### Making contributions

-* Before you change locally, do `git pull` or press the synch button in the GitHub desktop gui.
-Then when you are ready do `git commit -am "msg"` and then `git push`, or commit in the gui and press the synch button.
+* Before you change locally, make sure your fork is in synch (see above).
+Frequently do `git pull` or press the synch button in the GitHub desktop gui.

+* Whenever you are ready with an incremental change do `git commit -am "msg"` and then `git push`, or commit in the gui and press the synch button.

-* When you are ready with a change that is good enough to be incorporated in upstream, then create a pull request: https://help.github.com/articles/creating-a-pull-request/
+* When you are ready with a contribution that is good enough to be incorporated in upstream, then create a pull request: https://help.github.com/articles/creating-a-pull-request/

-#### Writing commit messages
+### Writing commit messages

 * Write concise and informative [commit messages](http://chris.beams.io/posts/git-commit/) that explains why the commit was made.
 * Start each commit message with a direct verb, preferably one of the following: